P-p-H-d/mlib/README.md

 Extend or reduce the capacity of the `container` to a rounded value based on `capacity`.
 If the given capacity is below the current size of the container, the capacity is set to a rounded value based on the size of the container.
-Therefore a capacity of 0 can be used to perform a shrink-to-fit operation on the container, i.e. reducing the container usage to the minimum possible allocation.
+Therefore a capacity of 0 is used to perform a shrink-to-fit operation on the container, i.e. reducing the container usage to the minimum possible allocation.

 ##### `void name_it(name_it_t it, const name_t container)`